-Current Eastern Caribbean system is looking strongly like it will soon become Tropical Storm Earl (5th named in Atlantic region for 2016.)
+The current Eastern Caribbean system is looking strongly like it will soon become Tropical Storm Earl (5th named in Atlantic region for 2016.)
 There is a chance it could become a hurricane before moving towards Belize Mexico area late Wednesday.
-An updated image will be taken taken this afternoon by Drone.
+An updated image will be taken this afternoon by Drone.
 To see more about the oncoming weather and get storm click through on 411 on Tropical Storm Earl.

 Are You Prepared?

 If you are living in an area about to be affected by Tropical Storm Earl how well prepared are you?
 At the very least heavy rain and strong winds are expected.
 If it does turn into category force hurricane it is important to be prepared.
-Aside from having enough water and food for 3 days minimum, make sure your first aid kits is up to date and has all the required emergency contents.
+Aside from having enough water and food for 3 days minimum, make sure your first aid kits are up to date and has all the required emergency contents.
 Do you have a pet?
-If so please feel free to email me for a copy of the hurricane pet plan – firstname.lastname@example.org
+If so please feel free to email me for a copy of the hurricane pet plan – email@example.com

 Be Safe Inside

 Breathable air and fire safety should be considered.
-It may be common sense, but at the same time some people may not know that running a generator inside puts you at risk for risk of carbon monoxide poisoning.
+It may be common sense, but at the same time, some people may not know that running a generator inside puts you at risk for risk of carbon monoxide poisoning.
 Same goes for charcoal grills and camp stoves.

 If you are using candles use extreme caution not only for fires but some candles can have toxic emissions.
-When burning candles, whatever is in the wax goes into into the air that you breathe.
-Ordinarily it is not noticeable however when air exchange is limited, it could present more of a risk.
+When burning candles, whatever is in the wax goes into the air that you breathe.
+Ordinarily, it is not noticeable however when air exchange is limited, it could present more of a risk.

 Be Safe Outside Pre-storm